 7.rooted and built up in him, and established in the faith, just as you were taught, abounding in it with thanksgiving.

 ¶8.
 Beware, lest someone carry you away with philosophy, or empty deceit, following human tradition based on the elements of the world and not based on Christ,

 ¶16.
-Therefore, do not allow anyone to condemn you in matters of eating and drinking, or in regard to a feast, or new moon, or a Sabbath,
+Therefore, do not allow anyone to condemn you in matters of eating or drinking, or in regard to a feast, or a new moon, or a Sabbath,

 ¶20.
-If you are dead with Christ to the elements of the world, why then, as though living in the world, do you subject yourselves to handwritten ordinances
+If you are dead with Christ to the elements of the world, why then, as though living in the world, do you subject yourselves to ordinances, such as

 23. Such things, though having an appearance of wisdom in a self-willed religion, humility, and abuse of the body, are of no value to anyone in opposing gratification of the flesh.